antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 Since the browser sandbox is fairly restrictive, not all class libraries and NuGet packages should be expected to work in Blazor WebAssembly.
-Furthermore, the vast majority of libraries aren't expected to run in Blazor WebAssembly either.
+Furthermore, the vast majority of libraries aren't expected to support running in Blazor WebAssembly either.

 That's why regular class libraries targeting `net5.0` won't see warnings for